jay-curtis/post-install-config/README.md

 </p>
 <p>
 The third configuration in this post-installation setup started with the development of "Teams."
 At this stage, I clicked on "Agent" > "Teams" > and then "Add New Team."
-I named the group, for the purpose of this exercise, "Online Banking" with only one administrator member at this point.
+I named the group, for the purpose of this exercise, "Online Banking" with one administrative member at this point in its construction.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>